On the Wild Side: Introducing Jan Balala

 Tell us, where have you travelled with Wild Women?

 I have been part of several kayaking trips in Georgian Bay and French River and on retreats on the Spanish River and Zum Waldhaus (all in northern Ontario) and Bowen Island, BC.
-I’ve paddled in Haida Gwaii, went dog sledding in Algonquin Park (Ontario), and was on the very first WWE trip in New Zealand AND the first WWE Antarctica small ship expedition.
+I’ve paddled in Haida Gwaii, went dog sledding in Algonquin Park (Ontario), and was on the very first Wild Women Expeditions trip in New Zealand AND the first Wild Women Expeditions Antarctica small ship expedition.
 I’ve also been to the Galapagos Islands and Alaska with Wild Women.

 Why did you choose us?